Effective counting of simple closed geodesics on hyperbolic surfaces: Counting integral points in

 where ${\rm v}(\gamma_0)$ is defined as in~\eqref{eq:volume-W+} and $h=6g-6$. \end{theorem}

 The basic tool in the proof of Theorem~\ref{prop:counting} is Proposition~\ref{prop:ncc}.
 We relate the counting problem in Theorem~\ref{prop:counting} to a counting problem for translations of $W^{\unst}(q_0)$ in Lemma~\ref{lem:int-horo}.
 Proposition~\ref{prop:ncc} studies a more local version of this latter counting problem.
 That is: one works with translations of a small region in $W^{\unst}(q_0)$.
-Using Corollary~\ref{cor:small-chart-trans} we will reduce to this local analysis.
+Using Corollary~\ref{cor:small-chart-trans}, we will reduce to this local analysis.
 The main step in the proof of Theorem~\ref{prop:counting} is Lemma~\ref{lem:number-of-lifts} below.

 Let us begin with some preparation.
 Recall that $\ML$ does not have a natural differentiable structure, in particular, $\hubmas$ is only a homeomorphism.
 The situation however drastically improves so long as we restrict to one train track chart and fix a transversal lamination.
-Therefore, we fix a maximal lamination $\eta$ which is transversal to $\tau$ for the rest of the discussion.
+Therefore, we fix a maximal lamination $\eta$ which is carried by $\tau$ for the rest of the discussion.